Perdida (2018 film): Production

 The director Alejandro Montiel after working as creative director, he together with Mili Roque Pitt looked for a film to direct in a different genre that is not comedy, as Montiel likes the police, he read the book and decided to adapt it for a movie.

 Casting

 Luisana Lopilato for the role had to practice martial arts and learn to use a revolver with the help of a policeman.
 The film was the cinematographic debut of Oriana Sabatini and Julián Serrano.

 Shooting

 The film began on October 2, 2017 in natural settings in Argentina and Spain.

 Prequel

+Reception

+On Rotten Tomatoes, the film has an aggregate score of 20% based on 1 positive and 4 negative critic reviews.